By Bill Chenevert

 Major Landmarks: East Passyunk Avenue; the Lower Italian Market, said to be the country’s oldest open-air market, Ninth from Washington to Wharton; Pat’s King of Steaks and Geno’s Steaks, Ninth and Passyunk; the fountain at the junction of Passyunk, 11th and Tasker.

 Architecture: Large brownstones dating back to the 1870s and ’80s dot main streets like Federal and Wharton.
 Trinities built as early as the 1880s line smaller streets and alleys.
 Some of these homes have been combined to form single-family dwellings.

 U.S. Congressional District: 1st, Bob Brady (D)

 State Senate District 1st, Lawrence M. Farnese Jr. (D)

 Police District: 3rd, Capt.
 Michael Ryan; Community Relations Officers Ace Delgado and Gary Harkins

 Library: South Philadelphia, 1700 S. Broad St.

-Parks and Playgrounds: Capitolo Playground, Ninth and Federal; Gold Star Park, Sixth and Wharton; Jefferson Square, Fourth and Washington; Paolone Park, 718 Sears St.; Sacks Playground, Fourth Street and Washington Avenue; Washington Avenue Green, Columbus Boulevard and Washington Avenue
+Parks and Playgrounds: Capitolo Playground, Ninth and Federal; Gold Star Park, Sixth and Wharton; Jefferson Square, Fourth Street and Washington Avenue; Paolone Park, 718 Sears St.; Sacks Playground, Fourth Street and Washington Avenue; Washington Avenue Green, Columbus Boulevard and Washington Avenue